 Memorable Manitobans: Thomas Edgar Argue (1869-1927)

-On 2 January 1902, he married fellow teacher Mary Annie Godley.
-They had three children: Marjorie Hannah Argue (b 1903), Ingie Argue (b 1904), and Inglo Ernest Argue (b 1906).
+On 2 January 1902, he married fellow teacher Mary Annie Godley (1877-1967) and they had three children: Marjorie Hannah Argue (1903-?), Ingie Argue (1904-?), and Inglo Ernest Argue (1906-?).
 He served as President of the Winnipeg Teachers’ Association and the Winnipeg Schoolmasters’ Club.
 He was a member of the Senate of Wesley College and a member of Young United Church.

 Birth, marriage and death registrations, Manitoba Vital Statistics.